IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 The format of the object stored in local storage could change without notice.
 We recommend that you do **not** read and update the object in local storage directly.
 :::

-## Example Integration Codes and When to Pass DII to the UID2 SDK
+## Example Integration Code and When to Pass DII to the UID2 SDK

 When this is the first page load with no [identity](../ref-info/glossary-uid.md#gl-identity), to start the token generation call you'll need to call one of the `setIdentity` methods with DII.
 Once an identity is generated, the advertising token ([UID2 token](../ref-info/glossary-uid.md#gl-uid2-token)) that you would send to the bid stream will be available by waiting for the `IdentityUpdated` event from the SDK.
 For an example, see how the value for `advertising_token_to_use` is set in the following code snippet.